-A product not being merchantable for service or fit for the intended purpose of use could be a mistake or a result of lack of knowledge of the product and how it would perform in the use environment.
-Any flooring product sold into the commercial market should be tested by the manufacturer to determine if it is in fact suitable for the intended purpose of use.
+A product not being merchantable for service or fit for the intended purpose of use could be a mistake, a defect or a result of lack of knowledge of the product and how it would perform in the use environment.
+Any flooring product sold into the commercial market should be tested by the manufacturer when it is being developed to determine if it is in fact suitable for the intended purpose of use.
 Remember, ignorance is no excuse for the law and knowingly selling an inferior product, for whatever reason could be considered fraud if the seller or their representative knew a reason why the product would not perform.
-If the product won't work a manufacturer should recognize a mistake was made or a defect exists on their part and should replace the goods.
-If the product is oversold and would never deliver the expected performance that falls on the person selling it.
-These can be complicated cases that often can't be determined or successfully resolved without the help of knowledgeable firm.
-Flooring material quality and integrity is not something that is easily recognized by most people.
+If the product won't work, due to a manufacturing defect or deficiency, a manufacturer should recognize a mistake was made or a defect exists on their part and should replace the goods.
+If the product is oversold and would never deliver the expected performance; that falls on the person selling it or specifying it.
+Flooring failures can be complicated cases that often can't be determined or successfully resolved without the help of a knowledgeable expert.
+Flooring material quality and integrity is not something that is easily recognized by most people, often you can't tell by looking at a flooring product whether or not it will work where and how you want it to.
 Someone in the buying and selling process should be able to determine the appropriate product for use and make sure it gets written into the spec or purchase order.
-We can always help you in these matters.
+These can be complicated issues and guite involved.
+We can always help you in these matters we deal with them all the time and each one is different.
+Most every flooring problem we look at could have been avoided.

-If you need help with a flooring or substrate concern, question or issue, contact us we can help; we have the answers on all things flooring.
+If you need help with a flooring or substrate concern, have questions or issues, contact us we can help; we have the answers on all things flooring.